One crucial tool for improving reading is good eye sight. Here is a guest post discussing how you can protect your own eye sight and your child's.

 - Blinking often and not staying glued

-- Wearing glasses or lenses, such as focus dailies all day comfort lens or covering the monitor or television screen using screen protectors
+- Wearing glasses or lenses, or covering the monitor or television screen using screen protectors.

 - Minimizing the time spent on sitting in front of a computer or monitor screen